Athletic Training Accelerated Program at Messiah University

 - Completion of an independent project as an upperclassman under the supervision of an assigned faculty mentor

-- Participation in ongoing projects within the Messiah College Collaboratory
+- Participation in ongoing projects within the Messiah University Collaboratory

 - Serving in the specific role of student musculoskeletal consultant

-- Messiah College students have recently presented research posters/presentations at:
+- Messiah University students have recently presented research posters/presentations at:

 - Pennsylvania Athletic Trainers Society Annual Student Symposium